-Reflex is the ESO Recipe Flexible Execution Workbench, an environment to run ESO VLT pipelines which employs a workflow engine (Kepler1) to provide a real-time visual representation of a data reduction cascade, called a workflow, which can be easily understood by most astronomers.
+Reflex is the ESO Recipe Flexible Execution Workbench, an environment to run ESO VLT pipelines which employs a workflow engine to provide a real-time visual representation of a data reduction cascade, called a workflow, which can be easily understood by most astronomers.
+The basic philosophy and concepts of Reflex have been discussed by Freudling et al. (2013A&A...559A..96F).
+Please reference this article if you use Reflex in a scientific publication.

-Reflex and the data reduction workflows have been developed at ESO and they are fully supported.
+Reflex and the data reduction workflows have been developed by ESO and instrument consortia and they are fully supported.
 If you have any issue, please contact usd-help@eso.org for further support.